A Kentish Castles Christmas Cracker

 - Please don't let the expense deter you from having a pub lunch!
 If you'd like a pub lunch but are concerned about the cost, do make use of the OutdoorLads Foundation (see below).

 Having a packed lunch: You are welcome to have a packed lunch on a bench in the village instead of the pub lunch.
-Please tell me if you want to do this so that I can adjust numbers at the pub.

 A further pub stop: An hour before we get the train, we'll have a drink at The Henry VIII at Hever.